rhehan7/learn-collaboration/README.md

 # learn-collaboration
 I want a learn squash & merge.
 So i create some commit in this file.
+This is very interesting.